Bit-Quill/valkey-glide/docs/design-api.md

 Transactions will be handled by adding a list of `Command`s to the protobuf request.
 The response will be a `redis::Value::Bulk`, which should be handled in the same Rust function that marshals the data back into the wrapper language's native data types.
 This is handled by storing the results in a collection type native to the wrapper language.

 When running Redis in Cluster Mode, several routing options will be provided.
 These are all specified in the protobuf request.
-The various options are detaield below in the ["Routing Options" section](#routing-options).
+The various options are detailed below in the ["Routing Options" section](#routing-options).
 We will also provide a separate client for handling Cluster Mode responses, which will convert the list of values and nodes into a map, as is done in existing client wrappers.

 ### Raw FFI solution
 For clients using a raw FFI solution, in Rust, we will expose a general command that is able to take any command and arguments as strings.